RestoreVAR: Visual Autoregressive Generation for All-in-One Image Restoration: Conclusions

 \section{Conclusions}

-We proposed RestoreVAR, a fast and effective generative approach for All-in-One image Restoration (AiOR).
-Built on the Visual Autoregressive Modeling (VAR) backbone, RestoreVAR benefits from VAR's strong generative priors and significantly faster inference compared to latent diffusion models (LDMs).
+We proposed RestoreVAR, a fast and effective generative approach for AiOR.
+Built on the VAR backbone, RestoreVAR benefits from VAR's strong generative priors and significantly faster inference compared to LDMs.
 To tailor VAR for AiOR, we introduced cross-attention mechanisms that inject semantic information from the degraded image into the generation process.
 Additionally, we proposed a non-generative latent refiner transformer to convert discrete latents to continuous ones, along with a VAE decoder fine-tuned on continuous latents, which together improve reconstruction fidelity.
-RestoreVAR achieves state-of-the-art performance among generative AiOR models, significantly outperforming LDM-based methods while delivering over $10\times$ faster inference and strong generalization to real-world degradations.
+RestoreVAR achieves state-of-the-art performance among generative AiOR models, outperforming LDM-based methods while delivering over $10\times$ faster inference and strong generalization.